 If you choose to go ahead with voluntary mediation despite a history of abuse from your spouse, you can ask the mediator for safety measures, including meeting with the mediator separately from your spouse—which is possible even if you use online mediation.

 Before you start mediation, you should gather information and documents related to the disputes in your divorce.
-For instance, if you disagree about whether certain assets are marital property or separate property belonging to one spouse, you'll want to track down all of the financial records related to those assets.
+For instance, if you have a disagreement about whether certain assets are marital property or separate property belonging to one spouse, you'll want to track down all of the financial records related to those assets.
 Some private mediators or mediation services will ask for this information as part of the initial intake process.
 Other times, you'll simply bring this material to the first mediation session.

 Mediation generally has similar stages: